braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/drag_and_drop/create.md

 If you want to use your existing custom HTML templates or templates created by a third party, they must be recreated in the drag-and-drop.

 Not sure whether your in-app message should be sent using a campaign or a [Canvas]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/in-app_messages_in_canvas/)?
 Campaigns are better for single, simple messaging campaigns, while Canvases are better for multi-step user journeys.
-Once you've selected where to build your message, let's dive into the steps to create a drag-and-drop in-app message!
+After you've selected where to build your message, let's dive into the steps to create a drag-and-drop in-app message.

 ## Prerequisites